mathewgomas-alfred/mathewgomas.io/contributors_manual/optimising_images.rst

 OS X
 ~~~~

-The Screenshot hotkey on OS X is Shift+Command+3, according to `the official apple documentation <https://support.apple.com/en-us/HT201361>`_.
+The Screenshot hotkey on OS X is :kbd:`Shift + Command + 3`, according to `the official apple documentation <https://support.apple.com/en-us/HT201361>`_.

 The appropriate file format for the job.
 ----------------------------------------